ices-eg/wg_WGEEL/R/shiny_data_integration/README.md

 ## Data corrections tab

-Everything is detailed here https://yihui.shinyapps.io/DT-edit/ however again there was the problem of catching the error and diplaying it to the user.
-Note also the use of glue to protect from sql insertions...
+Everything is detailed here https://yihui.shinyapps.io/DT-edit/ however again there was the problem of catching the error and displaying it to the user.
+Note also the use of glue to protect from SQL insertions...

 ```r